LucasDelfino92/morrowindsharp/userinterface.md

 ## NOTES

 **Global Map Markers** is dirty and requires cleaning.
-Additionally, this plugin should be loaded at the end of your load order, as changes done by other mods can override the Cells name edits of this mod.
+Additionally, this plugin should be loaded at the end of your load order, as changes done by other mods can override the Cell name edits of this mod.

 ## CONFLICT NOTES